ljdursi/make-for-reproducible-data-analysis/README.md

 type; it outputs likely vegetation types that could thrive in each state and a plot of rainfalls by state.

-Which of the following would be a correct
+Which of the following would be a correct rule expressing the running of this script?

 (a) Incorrect - what is listed in the rule definition, and in what order
 ```